Davide-Console/Brain-Connectivity-Analysis/README.md

 If the user does not have a real dataset extrapolated by MR, they can use the function WattsStrogatz.m to create a random connectivity matrix.
 I suggest a probability of rewiring set between 0.5 and 0.75.

 ## OTHER INFORMATION
 The algorithm has been created with the AAL atlas in mind (90 nodes) and the function INTtoREGION.m can be used only with this particular atlas.
-If other atlas are used, make sure to modify this function in order to be able to use it for the parcellation of interest.
+If other atlases are used, make sure to modify this function in order to be able to use it for the parcellation of interest.